Changissnz/goals/README.md

 *aside*
 Did I just use the word `hate` more than once in the last paragraph?!
 Well, I guess it is official now.
 I really am a hater, isn't I?
 I'm not entitled, I am the title.
 I am...
+*end aside*

 As for `home sweet home`, so much for all the love that supposedly happened.
 I'm not your one-hit wonder, and you'd best keep your